Acemcp Node.js Implementation

 ### Automatic Handling Features

-- ✅ **Path Normalization** - Uniformly use forward slashes `/`
+- ✅ **Path Normalization** - Uniformly uses forward slashes `/`

-- ✅ **Trailing Slash Removal** - Automatically remove trailing `/` or `\` from paths
+- ✅ **Trailing Slash Removal** - Automatically removes trailing `/` or `\` from paths

-- ✅ **UNC Path Conversion** - Automatically recognize and convert `\\wsl$\` format
+- ✅ **UNC Path Conversion** - Automatically recognizes and converts `\\wsl$\` format

 ### Troubleshooting